tomato-alex/Bachelors-thesis-SS24/README.md

 `node cli-questionnaire-md-parser.js ../questionnaire.md -o output.lss -t lss` > this will generate a lss file for LimeSurvey

 `node cli-questionnaire-md-parser.js ../questionnaire.md -o output.json` > this will generate a json file structure

+`node cli-questionnaire-md-parser.js ../questionnaire.md -o outputDir/output.lss` > if an output directory is specified but doesn't exist, it will be created

 Example files and syntax you can find in ./examplesyntax specifically in `q4.md` and `q5.md`